luciusmagn/lambdas-and-logos/book.typ

 In comparison to the previous examples, this one is written in Python.
 Python is about as readable, as programming languages of the C (or broadly speaking, imperative) pedigree can get.
+Recursion is often discouraged, because most languages don't have tail-call optimizations#footnote[
+    TCO is when the compiler/interpreter rewrites your recursion into machine code that essentially corresponds to a loop.
+If you can resolve all expressions from the previous level of recursion, you don't pay for the nested recursive call.
+For example `return this_function(n - 1)` is a proper tail call.
+But `return 1 + this_function(x)` isn't, since the addition `(+)` operation remains unresolved until we finish recursing to the bottom-most call.
-Recursion is often discouraged, because most languages don't have tail-call optimizations, and even if they do, the most elegant representation of a particular problem recursively is not a tail call.
+], and even if they do, the most elegant representation of a particular problem recursively is not a tail call.

 Quicksort is fine if we choose the appropriate pivot point.
 Usually, we go about `log2(N)` calls deep, and